dataGuyJosh/w3PythonML/notes.md

 Because AUC is a metric that utilizes probabilities of the class predictions, we can be more confident in a model that has a higher AUC score than one with a lower score even if they have similar accuracies.

 To reiterate, models with higher AUC scores are more likely produce higher accuracy on future data.

+# Part 23: K Nearest Neighbors (KNN)
+KNN is a simple, superviser machine learning algorithm which can be used for classification or regression tasks, it is also frequently used in missing value imputation.
+It is based on the idea that the observations closest to a given data point are the most "similar" observations in a data set, we can therefore classify unforeseen points based on the values of the closest existing points.
+By choosing K, the user can select the number of nearby observations to use in the algorithm.

+## How does it work?
+K is the number of nearest neighbors to use, for classification, a majority vote is used to determine which class a new observation belongs to.
+Larger values of K are often more robust to outliers and produce more stable decision boundaries than very small values.